s4kibs4mi/s4kibs4mi/README.md

 I have over 6 years of large scale software design & development experience (Backend).
 Experienced in both writing software from scratch and maintaining large existing projects.
 In this time I have developed applications on different verticals including messaging, audio/video streaming, ride-sharing, event-driven, eCommerce, FinTech, EdTech, IoT, Blockchain, and so on.

-Lastly worked at Pathao Inc as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
+Currently working at Twilio as Senior Software Engineer.
+Previously worked at Pathao Inc as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
 Previously worked for NybSys, Bangladesh as Senior Software Engineer and Bashundhara Group as Software Engineer.

 I am one of the Co-Founder of [LiveKlass, Inc](https://liveklass.io).
 We offer two SaaS based service [LiveKlass](https://liveklass.io) and [LiveMart](https://livemart.store).